People are Policy

 When talented immigrant children have grown up in and become part of our community, have earned their high school diplomas, have clean records and want nothing more than to stay united with their family, we must embrace them.
 These are our values.

 So I want to ensure we’re creating policies that foster greater trust between local law enforcement and immigrant communities.
 And while we unofficially operate as a sanctuary county, we need the political will to finally declare it as such.

-To those who feel marginalized for their race, religion or sexual orientation, I want to assure you that you are welcome in Montgomery County.
+To those who feel marginalized for their race, religion, sexual orientation or gender identity, I want to assure you that you are welcome in Montgomery County.

 I was born in Rockville and grew up in Wheaton, Gaithersburg, Silver Spring and Potomac.
 I never left Montgomery County because it's home to my American Dream.

 I believe the role of government is to ensure equality of opportunity by investing in its citizens.
 My family immigrated to this country with limited resources.
 My grandfather was a school janitor.
-My mother is a product of community college and once worked for minimum wage.
-And my father struggled to start his own business in an outdoor flea market.
+My mother is a product of community college and worked for minimum wage.
+And my father struggled to start his own business in an outdoor flea market right here in Montgomery County.
 I’m glad to say that today, my parents are successful small business owners.

 We also need more job training and career development programs, which will diversify our workforce, help businesses find the workers they need, and provide more career and professional development opportunities for our young people.

 Efficient & Effective Transit

 Access to transit is good for people, the environment, business, and the economy.